Youth Week FAQ's

 Are there any safety concerns I should be aware of before sending my camper off to the north woods for a week?

 Always!
-Sunscreen and bug spray are a must, and treating clothes and bedding with Permethrin prior to arriving at camp is one of the best ways to protect your camper.
+Sunscreen and bug spray are a must, and treating clothes and bedding with Permethrin prior to arriving at camp is one of the best ways to protect your camper from tick born diseases.
 The prevalence of ticks on the island only increases as the years go by and their capacity to spread diseases like lyme and anaplasmosis, even the newly discovered red-meat allergy, is going up.
 Here are some helpful links for prepping with permethrin:

-Are there any adults supervising the youth work projects?
+Are there any adults supervising the Youth Week work projects?

 Of course!
-We have former staff person and professional craftsperson Austin Frizzell as project coordinator over the two youth weeks to make sure that youth have lots of projects and direction to keep them busy throughout their time at camp.
+We have former staff person and professional craftsperson Austin Frizzell as project coordinator over the both Youth Weeks.
+He coordinates the project direction and execution and has an extensive background in construction and maitenence.
 Counselors are also assigned to each group project based on their skills and interests.
 Please make sure that your camper packs closed-toed shoes to prevent foot injuries and camp will provide all other safety equipment (gloves, protective eyewear, etc.) as needed.